BitMaker-hub/NerdMiner_v2/README.md

 - [x]  Add best difficulty on miner screen
 - [x]  Add suport to standard ESP32 dev-kit / ESP32-WROOM
 - [x]  Code changes to support adding multiple boards
-- [x]  Create a daisy chain protocol via UART or I2C to support ESP32 hashboards
 - [x]  Add support to TTGO T-display 1.14
 - [x]  Add support to Amoled

 ### On process
+- [ ]  Create a daisy chain protocol via UART or I2C to support ESP32 hashboards
 - [ ]  Create new screen like clockMiner but with BTC price
 - [ ]  Add support to control BM1397

 ### Donations/Project contributions
-If you would like to contribute and help dev team with this project you can send a donation to the following LN address ⚡teamnerdminer@getalby.com⚡
+If you would like to contribute and help dev team with this project you can send a donation to the following LN address ⚡teamnerdminer@getalby.com⚡ or using one of the affiliate links above.

 Enjoy